cybermaggedon/ixbrl-reporter/docs/configuration-workflow.md

   worksheet: profit
 ```

-Now the output is useful:
+Now the output is useful.
+The reference to `Income` in GnuCash pulls in all
+transactions in that account and subaccounts:
 ```
 *** Profit ***
                                                2021       2020